ecmwf/earthkit-regrid/docs/gridspec.rst

     OXXX

 where *XXX* is the number of latitude lines between the pole and equator.
-For details about this grid see `here <https://confluence.ecmwf.int/display/FCST/Introducing+the+octahedral+reduced+Gaussian+grid>`_.
+For details about this grid, see `here <https://confluence.ecmwf.int/display/FCST/Introducing+the+octahedral+reduced+Gaussian+grid>`_.

 Example: